I am working hard with the Waldo County Bounty Campaign right now and any and all help is greatly appreciated! Please

 Alexander M. Koch is a 12th generation Mainer with a love for history, community, and the natural world.
 His ancestors come from across Maine and elsewhere, including Washington State, Ontario, New Brunswick, Pennsylvania, Massachusetts, and Italy.
 He grew up around Maine and has also lived in Oregon, California, and Washington states.
 He currently resides in Unity, Maine.

 His academic career connects deeply to his love of history and the Maine woods, sustainable communities, and resilience in the face of climate change.
-He graduated in December 2019 with a B.S. in Parks & Forest Resources from Unity College and will begin an M.S. in Environmental Studies & Sustainability in January 2020.
+He graduated in December 2019 with a B.S. in Parks & Forest Resources from Unity College and began an M.S. in Environmental Studies & Sustainability in March 2020.

 Most recently Alexander is the recipient of a National Association for Interpretation student scholarship to the 2019 NAI National Conference in Denver, CO.
 He is a member of the NAI’s Cultural and Historical Interpretation Section.

 He was a recipient of the Maine Campus Compact’s 2019 Heart & Soul Award.